Tacoma General Hospital to open new birth center, expanded NICU

 Lobby for patients who are discharged, with a large covered carport across the street from Wright Park.
-Moms who will give birth are still admitted at the front of Tacoma General Hospital on Martin Luther King Jr. Way, which has free valet parking.
+Moms who will give birth are still admitted at the front of Tacoma General Hospital on Martin Luther King Jr. Way.
 Square feet: 12,474.

 Phase I: Milgard Pavilion Expansion at Mary Bridge Children’s Hospital